 49. Be transparent with your secondary supplier.
 “To ensure a mutually beneficial and stable relationship with the secondary supplier they must be able to meet the core needs that prompted the search.
 The most common reason to seek and develop a secondary source relationship with a supplier is simply to alleviate the risks associated with production interruptions due to complete dependence on one supplier for a portion of the component materials or assembly services.
 However, manufacturing capabilities can also limit the current supply base and cause shortages in supply where the manufacturer or fabricator is not able to meet volume requirements consistently.
 This can also include variability in quality.” — Martin Przeworski, Finding the Right Secondary-Source Supplier, Strategic Sourcerer; Twitter: @GetSavings

-50. Always keep your second-tier suppliers in the loop.
+50. Always keep your second-tier suppliers in the loop (to improve supply chain optimization).
 “First-tier suppliers can take most relationship management off of a company’s plate in dealing with lower tiers.
 However, this also means companies are dependent upon relationships over which they have little.
 If things go south between a first-tier supplier and a second-tier supplier, your business may bear the brunt of the fallout.
 Direct contact with second-tier suppliers can minimize this.
 It can also be useful when sourcing materials for engineer-to-order jobs that are outside of your usual supply relationship.” — Aaron Continelli, Do You Have Good Relationships with Reputable Second-Tier Suppliers?, Manufacturing.net; Twitter: @MnetNews